 Where to Eat at Uluru/Kata Tjuta

-There is a wide variety of dining options all over the Ayers Rock Resort, ranging from the exclusive Tali Wiru outdoor dining experience featuring native ingredients and Indigenous cooking methods, to the cheap and cheerful DIY Aussie barbecue at Pioneer BBQ.
+There is a wide variety of dining options all over the Ayers Rock Resort, ranging from the exclusive Tali Wiru outdoor dining experience featuring native ingredients and Aboriginal cooking methods, to the cheap and cheerful DIY Aussie barbecue at Pioneer BBQ.

 Have a look at this website for all dining options and experiences at Ayers Rock Resort.